Moving to Brazil

 The official language of Brazil is Portuguese.
 It is the mother tongue for the majority of the population.
 However, there are around 220 other spoken languages in the country.
 Unsurprisingly, Spanish is the second most spoken language, followed by French, German, Japanese and Italian.
 Unlike other countries, only 5% of Brazil’s population can speak fluent English.

-If you are moving to Brazil it is highly advised to learn some Portuguese before you arrived to make life easier.
+If you are moving to Brazil, it is highly advised to learn some Portuguese before you arrive to make life easier.
 As the dominant language you can expect everything to be carried out in Portuguese and locals will find it disrespectful if you do not at least try to master the language.

 Brazil Food and Drink